rLoopTeam/eng-software-pod/readme.md

 Setup Development Tools:
 -----------------------------
+The project uses the Texas Instruments Code Composer Studio (TI CCS) integrated development environment.

-1. Get CCS V6.1.2.00015 from the tools folder or the latest version for any platform [here](http://processors.wiki.ti.com/index.php/Download_CCS)
+1. Get TI CCS V6.1.2.00015 or latest version from the tools folder for any platform [here](http://processors.wiki.ti.com/index.php/Download_CCS)
-2. When installing make sure you have setup for TI RM4 support
+2. When installing make sure you have setup for TI RM4 support.

 GIT:
 -----------------------------
+The project uses Git for source code management [Git documentation](http://https://git-scm.com/) The source code resides in a [Github repository](https://github.com/rLoopTeam/eng-software-pod)

 1. Install Git Desktop
-2. Clone github.com:rLoopTeamp/eng-software-pod into a folder
+2. Clone github.com:rLoopTeam/eng-software-pod into a folder.

 CCS - Initial Use
 -----------------------------
 CCS relies on the notion of a workspace, you need to create a workspace folder and then import the projects into the folder.

-1. create a folder at FIRMWARE\WORKSPACE or FIRMWARE\VERIFICATION\WORKSPACE
+1. Create a folder at FIRMWARE\WORKSPACE or FIRMWARE\VERIFICATION\WORKSPACE
 2. Open CCSV6
 3. When prompted, enter the full path to the workspace folder on your local drive.
 4. Choose File->Import and select any of the firmware projects under the firmware root or any projects under the verification root.
 5. Paths should be good to go.
-6. Avoid commiting anything from the WORKSPACE folders and .gitignore is setup to handle this automatically.
+6. Avoid committing anything from the WORKSPACE folders.
+The .gitignore file is set up to handle this automatically.

 Compiler Version
 -----------------------------